SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 # Java Persistence API

-With JPA (Java persistence API) we can use our **CRUD** functions information from relational databases to our Java objects.
+The Java Persistence API (JPA) is a Java specification for accessing, persisting, and managing data between Java objects or classes and a relational database.

-This concept is called ORM (**Object-relational mapping**).
+This concept is known as ORM (**Object-relational mapping**).

 JPA operates with POJO entities with annotations or XML mappings.

-Java persistence API maps relationships between tables as associations between classes.
+It maps relationships between tables as associations between classes.

 # JPA Entities

-Entities in JPA are just POJO classes that represent our data.
+Entities in JPA are just POJO classes representing our data.

 Every instance of our entity represents a row in our table.

 JPA entities do not require interfaces.

-Our **getters** & **setters** can contain logic inside (like validation)
+Our **getters** and **setters** can contain logic inside (such as validation).

-Let's take a look at simple example of an entity class:
+Let us take a look at simple example of an entity class:

 ``` java
 @Entity @Table(name = "students") // Set table name